Syrians vote in election certain to give Assad new mandate - WTMJ

 Associated Press

-DAMASCUS, Syria (AP) — Syrians in government-held areas of the war-torn country headed to polling stations on Wednesday to vote in a presidential election guaranteed to give President Bashar Assad a fourth seven-year term.
+DAMASCUS, Syria (AP) — Thousands of Syrians lined up outside polling stations in parts of their war-torn country to cast votes on Wednesday, in elections dismissed as a sham and guaranteed to give longtime President Bashar Assad a fourth seven-year term.

-The vote is the second presidential election since the country’s conflict began 10 years ago and has been dismissed as a sham by the opposition and Western countries, including the United States.
-The post has been held by members of the Assad family for five decades.
+The vote’s legitimacy was challenged by throngs of Syrians living outside of government-controlled areas, who rallied to denounce what they called a “farcical play” that ignores the country’s reality.

+Torn by a decade-old conflict, Syria is divided into areas controlled by the government, rebel fighters and foreign troops, all competing for influence and resources.

 “The Assad regime’s so-called presidential election is neither free nor fair,” U.S. Secretary of State Anthony Blinken said in a Twitter post Wednesday.
 “The U.S. joins France, Germany, Italy, and the UK in calling for the rejection of the regime’s attempts to regain legitimacy without respecting the Syrian people’s human rights and freedoms.”

-Assad blasted countries that have dismissed the vote as illegitimate, saying most of those nations “have colonial history” and “we as a state are not concerned about such statements.”
+Assad blasted the criticism saying those who dismiss the vote as illegitimate have “colonial history.”

+“We as a state are not concerned about such statements,” Assad said after casting his ballot in the Damascus suburb of Douma where he arrived with his wife Asma, driving his own car.

-He spoke Wednesday morning after casting his ballot in the Damascus suburb of Douma.
-The area was one of the main rebel strongholds in the country until it was retaken by government forces in 2018.
+The area was one of the main rebel strongholds until it was retaken by government forces in 2018.
 It was the scene of an alleged poison gas attack in April 2018 that triggered strikes by the U.S., Britain and France.

-“The vote that we are performing today would not have happened had it not been for the thousands of martyrs that fell while defending the land and people,” Assad said.

-The 55-year-old Assad arrived at the polling station with his wife, Asma, driving his own car.
+The vote is the second presidential election since the country’s conflict began 10 years ago.

+This time, it comes after the 55-year-old Assad weathered what at one point appeared to be an imminent threat from western and regional-backed armed rebels within miles of the capital.

-Assad has been in power since 2000, when he took over from his father Hafez, who ruled before that for 30 years.
-Despite the war, which seemed at one point to threaten his rule, Assad remained in power supported by regional powerhouse Iran and Russia, which sent in military advisers and air power to push back the armed opposition.
+Assad took over in 2000 from his father Hafez, who ruled before that for 30 years.
+The civil war broke out in 2011 when Arab Spring-inspired protests against Assad family rule turned into an armed insurgency in response to a brutal military crackdown.

+Wednesday’s vote is held under Syria’s current constitution, disregarding U.N.
+Security Council Resolution 2254 from 2015, which unanimously endorsed a political process and road map to peace that begins with drafting a new constitution and ends with U.N.-supervised elections.

-Two other little known figures, Abdullah Salloum Abdullah and Mahmoud Ahmad Marie, are also running for the country’s top post.
-But competition with Assad is largely seen as symbolic in a country where election results are known in advance.
+Two other little-known figures, Abdullah Salloum Abdullah and Mahmoud Marie, are also running for the country’s top post.
+But competition with Assad is largely seen as symbolic.

 Starting at 7 a.m., thousands began arriving at polling stations in Damascus, thronging streets festooned with giant posters of Assad and banners praising his rule.
-Most were not wearing masks, despite a coronavirus outbreak in the country.
+Most were not wearing masks, despite a coronavirus outbreak.

 “We choose the future.
 We choose Bashar Assad,” read one of thousands of banners raised in the capital Damascus.